raw-data-tech/General-Coding-Guidelines/README.md

   > Based on the scope give a sensible name to the function.

 - Measure complexity
-  One metric for code complexity of a function [cyclometric complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity#Implications_for_software_testing) of the function

-  > Cyclomatic complexity is one measure of code quality.
+  > [cyclometric complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity#Implications_for_software_testing) is one measure of code quality.
 It helps us know exactly how complex a particular routine is, and helps us refactor that routine as necessary.

   For most functions, a cyclomatic complexity
     1. below 4 is considered good